Terry Ritchie , introduces a new virtual approach to training at the PLSA and beyond.

 How has the Covid-19 crisis affected trustee training?

-We’ve all had to change our mindset over the last few months as a result of the pandemic.
+We’ve all had to change our mindset over the past year as a result of the pandemic.
 Face-to-face training still isn’t practical or desirable at the moment, and the PLSA has been developing its trustee training so that it can be delivered virtually.

 In the longer term, when work and travel practices have stabilised, learners could have a choice between face-to-face and virtual methods, as both have different advantages.
 Face-to-face training brings benefits such as enabling presenters to observe delegates’ body language and gauge their level of understanding.
 Tasks that require collaborative working in a group, such as case studies, can also be delivered more easily in person.
 And, of course, you won’t have a problem with your wi-fi signal dropping out!